China stocks in morning freefall as pension fund rules fail to inspire

 The Hong Kong China Enterprises Index .HSCE lost 4.5 percent, to 9,732.62.

-Investors failed to take inspiration from the formalization of rules allowing pension funds to invest in the stock market over the weekend.
+Investors failed to take inspiration from the formalisation of rules allowing pension funds to invest in the stock market over the weekend.

 "The pension fund news will not help, because the money is limited, you don't know when the money will come in, and the purchase is not sustainable," said Qi.